 – If you are working with one particular area of your life.
 For instance, Work & Career.

 How to make a vision board for a theme:

 The only difference between this vision board and the others is that this one has clear parameters and intent.
 Before you begin the vision board, take a moment to hold the intent and the theme in mind.
 When you choose pictures, they will be in alignment with the theme.
 You can do the Theme Vision Board on smaller pages, like a page in your journal.

 – You can use a combination of all three types of vision boards as you create.
 Sometimes you might start out doing one kind, and then your intuition takes over and shifts into a whole different mode.
 That’s called creativity.
 It doesn’t matter how you make a vision board. once the creativity is there, just roll with it.

-– Your vision board might change as you are making it.
+– Your own vision board might change as you are making it.
 I was just talking with a friend of mine who said that she had been making a vision board for the new year.
-The theme was all about what she wanted in this year.
+The theme was all about what she wanted this year.
 Then, as she pulled pictures and began to lay them out, the theme changed into a simpler one about her everyday life and the moments in each day.
 It surprised and delighted her to experience that evolution.
 You might find that you have little epiphanies from making a vision board.